 Reacting Slowly Hurts Your Employees

-Employees who look to your for guidance, inspiration and leadership get frustrated when they give you real information and you’re too paralyzed to do anything about it.
+Employees who look to you for guidance, inspiration, and leadership get frustrated when they give you real information and you’re too paralyzed to do anything about it.

-‘Race to the conflict’ is one of the first management phrases I ever learned.
-When something bugged me, it was important to act on it right away and address it with the person, but never (NEVER – you email’ers) do it in writing.
+‘Race to the conflict’ is a great management phrase to know.
+When something bugs you, it’s important to act on it right away and address it with the person.
+Note that you should never do it in writing.

 It was always better to confront the matter in person.
 Employees respected me for handling situations this way; it built trust and meant nothing was left to fester.
 Also, addressing the matter in person allowed them to give their thoughts on the matter, too.
-Sometimes their perspective gave me a lot of additional information.
+Sometimes their perspective can give you a lot of additional information.

 Reacting Slowly Worsens a Crisis